Can I start composting in the winter?

 Do I Need to Use the Bottle in Summer?

+The answer is NO, because you don't need to.
 You should be able to establish from the above that you do not need to use the bottle in summer.
-The air temperature will be 20°c (if we are lucky!) and the bacteria will be eating fast enough to develop and generate heat on their own.
+The air temperature will be 68°F (if we are lucky!) and the bacteria will be eating fast enough to develop and generate heat on their own.

 Please note: Do not pour boiling water directly into the heap - the water will cool and there will be no energy to dry the extra water (see energy/drying).